 As more and more consumers actively seek healthier choices at restaurants, this becomes a much more common question.
-We’re now well into the New Year, and 2016 is promising to be a year driven by your demand for healthier menu choices prepared with clean, locally sourced ingredients complete with easy-to-use nutrition and allergen information.
+We’re now well into the New Year, and this year is promising to be driven by your demand for healthier menu choices prepared with clean, locally sourced ingredients complete with easy-to-use nutrition and allergen information.
 Restaurants nationwide are listening and making changes to menus to deliver on those healthier choices.
 Our Healthy Dining team has seen restaurants boosting the health of their menus in a variety of ways, including:

 This is just the tip of the iceberg, too!
 Healthy Dining’s president, Anita Jones-Mueller, MPH, recently asked some restaurant industry trendsetters – who are personally and professionally dedicated to contributing to a healthier America, “What are you doing to “healthify” in 2016?”
 Here’s what they said: